garretbs/SR-Extractor/README.md

 ### Who
 I made the script.
 Sega made the game collection.
 ### What
 Sega Genesis Collection stores its assets in an archive format with the .SR extension.
-Let's pretend that SR standards for "Sega aRchive."
+Let's pretend that SR stand for "Sega aRchive."
 ### When
 Started the night of September 5, 2018 and robustified the following two days.
 ### Where